Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Counter example

 Turning now to our claim, it is clear that for $\beta_i^j>0$ \eqref{eq:peanomulti_ij}, admits for all initial condition $x \ge 0$ at least one solution which satisfies the Kolmogorov Criterion.
 Our statement concerning the non uniqueness in law for the solution of \eqref{eq:peanomulti_ij} then readily follows from Proposition \ref{FAILURE_OF_WEAK_UNIQUENESS}.
 Taking $\alpha=\beta_i^j$, $\mW=\mW^i$, which corresponds to the $(i-1)^{{\rm th}}$ iterated integrals (in time) of Brownian motion and therefore induces to take $\gamma=i-\frac 12 $, and $k=j-i$, we deduce that weak uniqueness fails as soon as

 It now remains to prove Proposition \ref{FAILURE_OF_WEAK_UNIQUENESS}.

-\begin{proof}[Proof of Proposition \ref{FAILURE_OF_WEAK_UNIQUENESS}] Consider the maximal solutions of the deterministic solutions associated with \eqref{eq:peanomulti}, that correspond to the case $ \mW_t=0$ and write $\pm c_{\alpha,k} t^{(k\alpha+1)/(1-\alpha)} $.
-The crucial point consists in comparing the fluctuations of the noise in the dynamics of \eqref{eq:peanomulti} with the extreme solution of the associated Peano Example.
+\begin{proof}[Proof of Proposition \ref{FAILURE_OF_WEAK_UNIQUENESS}] Consider the extremal solutions of the deterministic solutions associated with \eqref{eq:peanomulti}, that correspond to the case $ \mW_t=0$ and write $\pm c_{\alpha,k} t^{(k\alpha+1)/(1-\alpha)} $.
+The crucial point consists in comparing the fluctuations of the noise in the dynamics of \eqref{eq:peanomulti} with the extremal solution of the associated Peano Example.
 The proof follows the lines of \cite{chau:16} but we decide to reproduce it here for the sake of completeness.

-For a given parameter $\beta\in (0,1)1$, we define for any continuous path $Y$ from $\R^+$ to $\R$ the variable $\tau(Y)$ as
+For a given parameter $\beta\in (0,1)$, we define for any continuous path $Y$ from $\R^+$ to $\R$ the variable $\tau(Y)$ as

-Again $\tau(Y)$ corresponds to the first passage of $Y$ below a a threshold related to the extreme solution of the deterministic Peano system.